asahad/asahad/README.md

 - 🔭 I'm currently a Data Analyst Intern at USRA-NASA's Marshall Space Flight Center
-- 🌱 I’m currently in a Fullstack Software Engineering Bootcamp
+- 🌱 I’m currently enrolled in a Fullstack Software Engineering Bootcamp
 - 🌱 I am an aspiring Software Engineer, Geospatial Data Scientist and a Graduate Student at the University of Missouri
 - 👯 I'm Currently learning client-side technologies such as HTML,CSS and